jacoblurie29/cpp-workshops/README.md

  8) Render the boxes in the page
  9) Save the data to local storage using useEffect
  10) Load the data from local storage using useEffect on page load
+ 11) Make a page with a button that loads the data on click using fetch
+ 12) Store the data in state and get the data on page load